 This post may contain affiliate links.
 If you make a purchase using my link, I'll receive a commission at no extra cost to you.
 Thank you for supporting this blog!

 In this post, i’m super excited to welcome Gina Horkey from Horkey Handbook to the blog!
 She’s a huge inspiration and has played a big role in me starting my own online business.

-Today she’s sharing tips, advice and lessons she’s learned from becoming a freelancer as well as her own personal journey and how she got started.
+She’s going to be sharing some of her best tips and lessons she’s learned since becoming a freelancer, as well as how she got her start.

-So if you’re an aspiring freelancer or just want to learn more about the freelance world, read on! 🙂
+So if you’re an aspiring freelancer or just want to see how freelancing online can change your life, read on! 🙂

 Sure!
 I got my start in 2014 after finally owning up to the fact that I didn’t want to pursue a career in personal finance any longer (it had been almost a decade).